nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Note:**
 No duplicate buyers are allowed.
-Duplicate buyers are checked based on whether the buyers have the same phone number.
+Duplicate buyers are checked based on whether there is an existing buyer with the same phone number in the client book.

+No duplicate emails are allowed.
+Duplicate emails are detected if
+1. there is a buyer with the same email already in the client book.
+2. there is a seller with the same email but a different phone number in the client book.
+Having the same email address as an existing seller with a different phone number is not allowed as emails should be unique to a client.

+**Special Scenario:** It's possible to have a buyer and seller with the same phone number and email but different names.
+This flexibility provided by ClientGrid allows users to record the same client under different names in buying and selling roles, which may be useful for clients operating under separate business names, personal vs. professional roles, or other distinct identities.
 </box>

 Examples: